Google Maps API 3 – Map settings

 Sets the initial zoom level of the map.
 It have to be an integer between 0 and 19 where 0 is fully zoomed out and 19 is fully zoomed in. - mapTypeId

 It’s pretty obvious how the two first properties work, but the last one, mapTypeId, requires a brief explanation.
 What it does is to tell the map what kind of map to display by providing it with a constant.
-There are a few map types to choose from and they are all contained in the namespace google.maps.MapTypeId.
-These are:
+There are a few map types to choose from and they are all contained in the namespace google.maps.MapTypeId

 - ROADMAP